RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Interactions

 The modified gauge interaction part of the Lagrangian, focusing on the Abelian sectors, becomes

-Where, \begin{itemize} \item $g_{1j}$ is the gauge coupling associated with the $j^{\text{th}}$ $U(1)_{Y_j}$ gauge group, \item $B_\mu^{(j)}$ is the corresponding gauge boson, with $B_\mu^{(0)}$ representing the Standard Model hypercharge boson, \item The quark hypercharges are taken to be identical under all $U(1)_{Y_j}$ groups for simplicity, though generalization to non-universal charge assignments is possible. \end{itemize}
+where, \begin{itemize} \item $g_{1j}$ is the gauge coupling associated with the $j^{\text{th}}$ $U(1)_{Y_j}$ gauge group, \item $B_\mu^{(j)}$ is the corresponding gauge boson, with $B_\mu^{(0)}$ representing the SM hypercharge boson, \item The quark hypercharges are taken to be identical under all $U(1)_{Y_j}$ groups for simplicity, though generalization to non-universal charge assignments is possible. \end{itemize}

-This modification sets the stage for computing the RG evolution of effective operators under the influence of an enlarged Abelian gauge structure, with operator mixing now potentially occurring through all $J+1$ $U(1)_Y$ gauge interactions.
+This modification sets the stage for computing the RGE of effective operators under the influence of an enlarged Abelian gauge structure, with operator mixing now potentially occurring through all $J+1$ $U(1)_Y$ gauge interactions.